DK Metcalf: 2021

 Earlier in the year before the start of the NFL season, he participated in the 100 meter part of the USATF Golden Games and Distance Open in Walnut, California.
 He hoped to qualify for the Olympic trials with this performance.
 Though he indeed didn't qualify, he had a "respectable" time of 10.37 seconds, beating out 2 of the 17 other competitors.

-In Week 3 of the 2021 season, Metcalf hauled in 6 receptions for 107 yards in a 17–30 loss against the Minnesota Vikings.
-Two weeks later, he recorded 5 catches and 98 receiving yards for 2 touchdowns against the Seattle Seahawks' division rival Los Angeles Rams.
-Despite his efforts, the Seahawks lost 17–26 in the “Thursday Night Football” matchup.
+In Week 3 of the 2021 season, Metcalf hauled in 6 receptions for 107 yards in a 17–30 loss against the Vikings.
+Two weeks later, he recorded 5 catches and 98 receiving yards for 2 touchdowns against the Seahawks' division rival Rams.
+Despite his efforts, the Seahawks lost 17–26 in the Thursday Night Football matchup.

 In another primetime matchup with Week 7's Sunday Night Football game against the New Orleans Saints, Metcalf caught 2 passes for 96 yards and a touchdown.
 On one of these catches, Metcalf connected with quarterback Geno Smith for an 84-yard touchdown catch-and-run, with 57 yards coming after the catch.
 The play was the longest in both Smith and Metcalf's careers.
 In addition, Metcalf clocked in at a top speed of 21.21 mph, making it the second-fastest play of his career as a ball-carrier.
 The Seahawks lost the game, 10–13.
 In the following week's game against the Jacksonville Jaguars, Metcalf finished with 6 receptions for 43 yards and 2 touchdowns as the Seahawks won 31–7.

 In the Seahawks’ Week 10 game at Green Bay, Metcalf grabbed the face masks of Green Bay Packers safety Henry Black and cornerback Eric Stokes in a frustrated response to Seattle's inability to score points in the game.
 He was ejected and tried to enter back into the game, but to no avail.
 In a shutout, the Seahawks lost 0–17.

 In Week 16, Metcalf caught six receptions for 63 yards and a career-high three touchdowns, contributing 18 points in a blowout 51–29 win against the Detroit Lions.

 With a final record of 7–10, the Seahawks failed to reach the playoffs for the first time in Metcalf's career.
 Metcalf finished the season just 33 yards shy of the 1,000 receiving yards mark, with 967 yards.
 He recorded a total of 75 receptions and 12 touchdowns, the latter of which was a career-high.
 He led the Seahawks in receptions and receiving touchdowns, while his receiving yards were second to Tyler Lockett.
 The season was also his last with quarterback Russell Wilson, who was traded to the Denver Broncos the following offseason.